 Images in photography and painting could be placed on an imaginary spectrum, which ranges from a particular moment - a millisecond of time - to an expanded moment, which may stretch toward eternity.
 At one end of the spectrum are images so precisely rooted in the moment that they almost stop time.
 At the other end of the spectrum are images which seem nearly timeless.
 Let’s consider a couple examples of images at the extreme ends of the spectrum.

 When I look at an icon, I experience an otherworldly timelessness.
 Iconography is incredibly time-intensive.
 Painting an icon with multiple layers of pure, hand-prepared pigments, and gilding it with 24-carat gold, require many exacting hours of labor.
 Iconographers use a symbolic language of color and form to represent Christ, the mother of Jesus (Theotokos), or the saints - all of whom have transcended time.
-Minimal shadows are cast from the halo around the figures and from an inner light, but not from the sun of this world.
+Minimal shadows are cast from an inner light, but not from the sun of this world.
 Strong lines define the image, further emphasizing its existence in another dimension.
 The priest's consecration of the image, and the veneration of the faithful seal the image’s timelessness.
 With the passage of centuries, the paint will certainly fade and crumble, but for the faithful, the image exists in eternity.

 On the opposite end of my imaginary spectrum are photographic images.
 One of the strengths of photography is the ability of the camera to capture a precise moment in time.
 You’re probably familiar with photographs showing a lightbulb at the moment of impact by a pellet.
 It's unforgettable because our brain doesn't freeze the instant of impact for us.